How the AIOps Architecture Increases IT Operations Productivity

 The AIOps architecture delivers the ability to work with multiple monitoring tools, increasing its effectiveness.
 The architecture facilitates mechanisms to deal with the immense volume and wide disparity of the many kinds of data that is generated by the infrastructure.
 Common sources of useful data include the output from:

 - Network performance monitoring and diagnostics

 But in order for AIOps to derive insights, this data must be normalized, enriched and stored somewhere.
 AIOps architectures typically provide a data lake or a similar repository to facilitate the collection, manipulation and dispersion of the data.

 It is only after this ability to ingest, enrich and store data, that machine learning and big data techniques can be applied to glean actionable intelligence.
 Various kinds of processing including advanced analytics, pattern matching, natural language processing, correlation and anomaly detection can then be applied to generate usable information.

 Having actionable intelligence is the first step.
 But to bring about productivity, it is necessary to act upon this intelligence.
 AIOps architectures provide for and make extensive use of automation technologies to achieve this goal.
 There are many kinds of automation that AIOps systems use, and they play a variety of roles when it comes to IT operations management (ITOM).

-Some typical examples of AIOps and ITOM include:
+Some typical AIOps Use Cases and ITOM include:

 The Optanix Platform provides dynamic baselining to determine what constitutes normal behavior of an application or service.
 In addition, it generates dynamic thresholds and tracks mean time to threshold.
 This provides a predictive approach to ITOM and a superior understanding of the entire service delivery infrastructure.